vacp2p/rfc/content/docs/rfcs/23/README.md

 Using a single PubSub topic ensures a connected network, as well some degree of metadata protection.
 See [section on Anonymity/Unlinkability](/spec/10/#anonymity--unlinkability).

+If you use another PubSub topic, be aware that:

+- Metadata protection might be weakened
+- Nodes subscribing to other topics might not be connected to the rest of the network
-If you use another PubSub topic, be aware that metadata protection might be weakened, and other nodes in the network might not subscribe or store messages for your given Pubsub topic.
+- Other nodes in the network might not subscribe and relay on your given PubSub topic
+- Store nodes might not store messages for your given PubSub topic

 This means you are likely to have to run your own full nodes which may make your application less robust.

 Below we outline some scenarios where this might apply.